 Keep in mind that maintaining low heat in your home does not ensure your pipes will not freeze.
 This is especially true if you are not a permanent resident.
 However, taking the precautions mentioned above before the cold weather sets in could save you the headaches and expense of frozen or broken pipes this winter.

-Vacation Home Owners— TURN OFF YOUR WATER
+Vacation Home Owners— TURN OFF YOUR WATER AND WINTERIZE!

 Don’t let this happen to you!